jorgefranconunes/tea/00README.txt

 If you intend to access relational databases from within Tea by using the TDBC module you will need the apropriate JDBC drivers.
 Check with your database vendor where you can get your JDBC driver.
-Tea has been used in production environments with Postgresql (6.x and 7.0), MySql (3.22), Oracle (7.3 and 8i), Sybase, Informix, SQL Server.
+Tea has been used in production environments with Postgresql, MySql, Oracle, Sybase, Informix, SQL Server.

 3. Unpack the Tea tar ball where you want the Tea package installed.
 Do as follows:

 cd wherever-you-want-to-install
-gunzip -c tea-3.xx.yy.tar.gz | tar xvf -
+gunzip -c tea-4.xx.yy.tar.gz | tar xvf -

 4. Setup the installation by running the "setup" tool.
 The "setup"